2027 Program Grants:

 The maximum allowed for Administration, stipends, contractors, consultants, instructor fees, aides and assistants cannot exceed 30% of the total grant award.
 Names of individuals providing services and their credentials must be included in the line-item description.

-2023 Program Grant
+2026 Program Grant

-Agencies selected addressed a broad range of community needs including, education, job training, resources for food and shelter and healthy living.
-We encourage everyone to join us in supporting these grantees as they strive to make a difference in our community.
+This was a competitive selection process.
+The 2026 grant awards best reflect the vision and mission of FEC focus on enriching the lives of East Chicago residents of all ages.
+Agencies selected addressed a broad range of community needs including education, job training, resources for food and shelter and healthy living.
+We encourage everyone to join us in supporting these grantees as they strive to be effective in our community.

 The Foundations of East Chicago awarded grants to the following organizations: